shrenidhi28/DS_Module18/Ex29-Travelling-Salesman-Problem.md

 ## AIM:
 To write a C Program to implement Travelling Salesman Problem for finding shortest path.
 ## Algorithm:
+1. Start
+2. Read the number of cities n and the adjacency matrix a representing the distances between cities.
+3. Initialize a visited array to track which cities have been visited.
+4. Start the process with city 0 and print its number.
+5. In the mincost function, find the nearest unvisited city using the least function.
+6. If all cities are visited, return to the starting city (city 0) and finish.
+7. In the least function, find the unvisited city with the smallest cost from the current city, and update the cost.
+8. Print the minimum cost of the route after visiting all cities.
+9. End

 ## Program: